 Ricardo now offers these same features in the Ricardo Cupertino collection, along with one serious upgrade: a place for a removable battery pack that connects to an external USB port for charging up while you wait to board your flight.

 Ricardo Roxbury 2.0 Review

-Why?
-Because it lacks my favorite feature, that laptop-and-iPad-sized front zippered pocket.
-That means I either have to carry a shoulder bag big enough to hold the electronics or I have to open up the suitcase to retrieve them before sending the bag through security or storing it overhead.
+Sadly, it lacks my favorite feature, that laptop-and-iPad-sized front zippered pocket.
+That means I either have to carry a shoulder bag big enough to hold the electronics or I have to open up the suitcase to retrieve them before storing the bag overhead or, if I have to gate check it, sending it through security.
 Neither option works well for me.